stormchaserroleplaying/stormchaserRPG/Talents/Fighter/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Prerequisite:** 4 Fighter Talents
 Choose two from the following.
-You can perform each of the chosen options with your bonus action, instead of your action:
+You can perform each of the chosen options once as a free action:
-- Applying poison to a weapon
-- Dash
-- Disengage
 - Guard
 - Help
-- Hide
 - Overrun
 - Search
 - Tumble